sisso/rust-mud/docs/forums.md

+# Ctx or merge Outputs into container?

+c)

+Considering that only few places are using Ctx (systems).
+Keep it or remove it is the lower effort to change for now and if we decide otherwise.

+b)

+Still CTX make sense, only with CTx we can move dyn references around without hardcode into container.
+Considering we want to move container to hold just Repository.
+How will keep all references for services?
+If we decide to create a service holder?

+a)

+increase usage of CTX, or maybe just merge?
+In the long run outputs will be replaced by events.
+Events will belong to container.
+The Event -> string will be implemented in another location.
+There is no point to ind

 # Should handler receive target or full argument?

 If I want to send full arguments I would use just the main handle.
 If I decide to use a input handly directly is because